In this post we’ll be going over everything you need to know to start a photography blog in 2023.

-No matter your skill level having a photography blog is a great way to showcase your work.
-Plus it can even help you book gigs depending on your niche.
+No matter your skill level having a photography blog is a great way to showcase your work; especially for a photography business.
+It can even help you book gigs depending on your niche.

 Whether you just want to start with a simple blog or need a complex site; WordPress is the best option.
 There are plenty of tools to create your photography blog using WordPress and it can grow as you do.
 WordPress gives you complete control over your site and you own all of your content.
 This makes learning WordPress a better investment in the long term.

-In this post I’m going to show you how to start a photography blog using WordPress.
+In this post I’m going to show you how to start a photography blog using WordPress for beginners.
 As a bonus I am also going to show you how to find a WordPress theme and the best WordPress plugins for your blog.

 How to Start a Photo Blog in 4 Steps